mebjas/mebjas.github.io/_posts/2020-01-31-android-camera-hardware-explained.md

 The task of the lens is to focus the incoming light into the sensor.
  - The horizontal movement of the lens allow change in focus.
  - Some camera chassis allow vertical or multi axis movement of the lens (some times sensors) against the movement of the camera on the whole to provide stabilisation against sudden movements.
 This is called Optical Image Stabalisation (OIS).
 It helps is capturing less blurry or stable video.
  - The aperture is used to control the amount of light that enters the sensor is usually part of lens.
-Smartphones comes with fixed aperture lens.
+Smartphones usually comes with fixed aperture lens.
 To provide functionalities similar to digital cameras which come with variable aperture lens, smartphones these days comes with multiple lenses.

 ### Shutter
 Shutter speed is one of the factors that controls how much light is sensed by the sensor or for how long.
 This has traditionally been controlled by a mechanical component called shutter.